ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITriangleMeshPrimitive.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.wireframe`
+              - Gets or sets whether the primitive is rendered in wireframe.
+This is useful for debugging.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.render_back_then_front_faces`
+              - Gets or sets whether the primitive is rendered in two passes to improve the visual quality for translucent, convex meshes.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.lighting`
+              - Gets or sets whether the primitive is lit.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.triangle_winding_order`
+              - Gets or sets the orientation of front-facing triangles.
+This is used in combination with cull face for culling.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.cull_face`
+              - Gets or sets whether front and/or back-facing triangles may be culled.
+This is used in combination with triangle winding order for culling.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.shade_model`
+              - Gets or sets the shading model for the mesh.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.texture`
+              - Gets or sets the texture to be drawn on the triangle mesh.
+Textures can be obtained from textures.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.texture_filter`
+              - Gets or sets the filter used for the texture associated with this triangle mesh.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.set_hint`
+              - Gets the primitive's set hint.
+See the Set Hint Performance Overview for selecting an appropriate value to construct the primitive with.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.central_body_clipped`
+              - Gets or sets whether individual points will be clipped by the central body.
             * - :py:attr:`~ansys.stk.core.graphics.ITriangleMeshPrimitive.two_sided_lighting`
+              - Gets or sets whether the primitive's translucent geometry will be lit from both sides of the surface.

 Import detail